 Other Coleus Care and Problems

-A coleus that's grown indoors might become leggy with time, especially if it's grown in low-light conditions.
+A coleus that's grown indoors might become leggy over time, especially if it's grown in low-light conditions.
 Pinching back growing tips regularly helps prevent this problem and promotes attractive, bushy growth by stimulating lots of branching.
 The coleus produces tall spikes of tiny, inconspicuous flowers during spring and summer.
 Pinch these off as they appear to help direct the plant's energy into more leaf production and to prevent setting of seed, which also drains plant energy.